Anniepoo/identity/SETUP.md

 ### Log Out

-You can make logout links by simply visiting `/login/logout` while logged in.
+You can make logout links by simply vemail not refilled when passwords don't match during regisisiting `/login/logout` while logged in.

 By default this returns to the id `home`.
 If you want to go elsewhere, add a parameter `referer`.